Skip to content

 What is the best time of year to visit?

-Peak rhododendron bloom happens from late April to early May, though rhododendrons are in bloom from late February through July.
+The peak rhododendron bloom occurs from late April to early May, though they are in bloom from late February through July.
+However, there are flowers and foliage to enjoy all year.

 people walking over a bridge above water with trees and shrubs in the background